tgrey2024/capstone/README.md

 As well as using the Project Board to track progress on our project, I also used it during testing to log any significant bugs that need to be fixed before the project deadline.
 These were then assigned and prioritised alongside other issues and user stories.

-#### Project Schedule
+### Project Scope and Schedule

-The broad plan for the project was to secure the MVP, fully tested and documented sufficiently before incorporating the optional should have and could have features.
+The broad project plan was to secure the MVP, fully tested and documented sufficiently before incorporating the optional should have and could have features.

 | Milestone |                      Scope                      |      Scheduled    |       Actual      |
 | ----------|:----------------------------------------------- |:-----------------:|------------------:|